Antguz/rTLS/cran-comments.md

 0 errors | 0 warnings | 1 note

 * This is a new release.
-Only one note related with the installed size (data 117.3).
+Only one note related with the installed size (data and libs).
 The data example can not be reduced since the nature of data that cannot be created manually for test.
+Likewise, the C++ code complied also contributes to the package size.
+When build in MacOS-latest some errors appears associated with the package rgl.